 Program Title: Criminal Justice Technology

-CIP Numbers: 1743010302

-Program Length: 60 credit hours

-SOC Code(s): 33-1012

-Refer to Rule 6A-14.030 (4), F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) degree.
-At the completion of this program, the student will be able to:

-01.0 Describe and discuss the criminal justice system.
-The student will be able to:

-01.01 Define the primary components of criminal justice and their primary responsibilities.
+At the 01.0 completion of this program, the student will be able to: Describe and discuss the criminal justice system.
+The student will be able to: 01.01 Define the primary components of criminal justice and their primary responsibilities.
 01.02 Identify problems that keep the system from functioning effectively and efficiently.
 01.03 Explain the function and procedure of the federal Uniform Crime Reporting (UCR) Program.
 01.04 Contrast present day criminal justice traditions and practices with their historical precedents and beginnings.
 01.05 List the procedures an offender undergoes in his/her progression through the system.
 01.06 Define and evaluate the present day value of the Peelian Principles.
 01.07 Identify courtroom procedures.
 01.08 Discuss the implications of the US constitutional and Supreme Court decisions on the criminal justice system.
 02.0 Describe and discuss the principles of criminology.
-The student will be able to:

-02.01 Discuss the criminal justice system through the processes of detection, apprehension, prosecution and corrections.
+The student will be able to: 02.01 Discuss the criminal justice system through the processes of detection, apprehension, prosecution and corrections.
 02.02 Summarize the major theoretical factors and forces assumed to cause crime.
 02.03 Identify the impact of crime on persons and property.
 02.04 Discuss the extent of crime in the United States.
 02.05 Discuss the concept of victimless crimes.
 02.06 Discuss the ramifications of violent crimes, the career criminal and organized crime.
 02.07 Identify elements of deviant and abnormal behavior.
+03.0 Identify criminal investigation procedures.
+The student will be able to: